Brianon97/theptapp/README.md

 - As a user, I want to access the login form so I can manage my bookings.
 - As a user, I want to edit, cancel and manage the status of my bookings.
 - As a user, I want to be notified when I make or cancel a booking.
-- As a user, I want to be able to take notes and view the date of the booking.
+- As a user, I want to be able to choose the date, time and add notes for the bookings.

 ### Should Have:
-- As a client, I should have options of packages to choose from.
 - As a user, I should have a separate page for the trainer and client.
 - As a client, I should be able to cancel and reschedule bookings that notify the trainer.
+- As a user I want input workouts to track my progress in strength, weight or other goals.
+- As a user,i should have a section for motivational tips to leave in the client page.
 - As a user I should be able to leave testimonial reviews.
-- As a user I should be able to make payments through strip integration.

 ### Could Have:
-- As a user, have motivational tips to leave in the client page.
-- As a user I could have a section for diet plans that allows you to view and choose food preferences and current plans.
+- As a user, I could have options of packages to choose (including diet/workout plans for clients and website memberships for train/admins).
-- As a user I want input workouts to track my progress in strength, weight or other goals.
 - As a user, I want to view workout plans and be able to save/bookmark my favorite.
 - As a user, I want to change the background theme so that I can personalize the app.
 - As a user, I want to share completed workouts on social media.
+- As a user I should be able to make payments through strip integration.

 ## UX Design